top of page

 • Better vet and grooming experiences

-• Improved ability to focus and learn under distraction
+• Enhanced ability to focus and learn under distraction

 A cute border collie puppy playing ball on the beach.